hussam2717/Simple-Kanban-Board/README.md

 Done
 You can drag tasks from one column to another to update their status.

+🤝 Contributing
+Feel free to fork this repo and improve it.
+Pull requests are welcome!

 💡 Future Improvements
 Add new tasks dynamically
 Save tasks using Local Storage